Eritrean–Ethiopian border conflict: Impact and aftermath

 Soon after the peace summit, many Ethiopian rebels returned to Ethiopia, including TPDM, OLF and Ginbot 7.
 On 10 October, the last 2,000 of TPDM members returned to Ethiopia.
 The UN lifted its sanctions on 14 November 2018 after nine years against Eritrea.
 Eritrea made also a joint agreement with Somalia and Ethiopia to co-operate with each other.
 Later on 13 December 2018 President Afwerki went to Somalia for the first time in two decades.

-During only the war, between 70,000–300,000 people were killed and 650,000 displaced, of whom 19,000–150,000 were Eritrean soldiers and 80,000–123,000 were Ethiopian soldiers.
-The casualties after the war there were between 523 and 530 dead in the Second Afar insurgency alone.
-On the Eritrean side the casualties of the conflict were between 427 and 434 Eritreans killed, 30 pro-Eritrean rebels killed, 88 Eritrean soldiers wounded and 2 Eritreans captured.
-The Ethiopian side were 49 Ethiopian soldiers (claimed by rebels), and five civilians were killed, also, 23 civilians were kidnapped and three others were wounded.
+During the war, between 70,000 and 300,000 people were killed and 650,000 displaced, of whom 19,000–150,000 were Eritrean soldiers and 80,000–123,000 were Ethiopian soldiers.
+The casualties after the war were between 523 and 530 dead in the Second Afar insurgency alone.
+On the Eritrean side, the casualties of the conflict were between 427 and 434 Eritreans killed, 30 pro-Eritrean rebels killed, 88 Eritrean soldiers wounded and 2 Eritreans captured.
+The Ethiopian side's losses were 49 Ethiopian soldiers (claimed by rebels), and five civilians killed, also, 23 civilians were kidnapped and three others were wounded.
 On the both countries border, the casualties of both countries were according to Eritrea at least 18 Eritreans and over 200 Ethiopians.